 FMI-series frameless motors by Rozum Robotics are designed to provide motion as part of a motion system.
-Available in a range of sizes (stator dia.
-41, 51, 75 mm), FMI motors are suitable for a wide spectrum of applications-robotics, industrial machinery, automatic tools, etc.
+Available in a range of sizes (dia.
+40, 50, 60, 75 mm), FMI motors are suitable for a wide spectrum of applications-robotics, industrial machinery, automatic tools, etc.

-This manual is intended for technicians and engineers who are responsible for integrating the FMI852001 frameless motor into a motion system, as well as operating the motor after integration.
+This manual is intended for technicians and engineers who are responsible for integrating the FMI501200 frameless motor into a motion system, as well as operating the motor after integration.
 The document contains:

-- basic features and components of FMI-series frameless motors - a description of the FMI852001 motor supply package - specifications and operating conditions of the FMI852001 frameless motor - instructions to assemble and mount FMI frameless motors - storage and transportation recommendations
+- the basic features and components of FMI-series frameless motors - a description of the FMI501200 supply package - storage and transportation recommendations - the specifications and operating conditions of the FMI501200 frameless motor - the dimensional drawings of the FMI501200 frameless motor with coupling dimensions - instructions to assemble and mount FMI frameless motors